ouachani-il/philosophers/philo_bonus/README.md

 # philosophers
-How by manipulating threads making philosophers eat, think and sleep !
+How by manipulating semaphores making philosophers eat, think and sleep !